-Owolade heads new PDP caretaker committee for Osun
+Owolade heads new PDP Caretaker Committee for Osun

 • As BoT wants members to back reconciliation effort

-It named Dr. Adekunle Akindele – Chairman as the Chairman of the committee.

-Members include Barr.
-Niyi Owolade, Chief Mrs Ayo Awolowo, Dr. B.T.
+It named Dr Adekunle Akindele as the Chairman of the committee while the members include Barr.
+Niyi Owolade, Chief Mrs Ayo Awolowo, Dr B.T.
 Salami, Engr.
 Adetoye Ogunboyega, Alh.
 Razaq Oyelani and Barr.
 Hashim Abioye who will serve as Member/Secretary.

 The party explained that the Osun State Caretaker Committee is charged with the responsibility of running the affairs of the state, as stipulated in Section 21(2)(a-b) of the PDP Constitution for a period not exceeding 90 days (3 months); or till a new Executive Committee is elected.